Harold G. Bowen Sr.: Bureau of Engineering

+Naval Research Laboratory

 Bowen was Director of the Naval Research Laboratory (NRL) from 1939 to 1941.
 According to Amato, in "Pushing the Horizon", a history of the Naval Research Laboratory, Bowen's leadership of NRL was mixed.
 He championed vital research, such as Radar, yet his personality conflicts with key figures like Vannevar Bush and Secretary of the Navy Frank Knox ultimately excluded the Navy and NRL from the Manhattan Project.
 Similar conflicts with William Sterling Parsons, Rickover and others also prevented Bowen from being involved post war nuclear development handing development of the Nuclear navy to Admiral Hyman G. Rickover at the Bureau of Ships instead.
 Although Bowen and NRL were excluded from the Manhattan project, NRL's work starting in 1939 on thermal separation of uranium isotopes at the Philadelphia Navy Yard steam plant did become a part of the project to build the atomic bomb.
 The S-50 facility at Oak Ridge National Laboratory was based on that concept as well.

+Strike breaking

 One of Bowen's duties during the war was to seize and operate corporations for federal government under Presidential executive orders.
 His and the Navy's first corporate seizure of World War II was Federal Shipbuilding and Drydock Company in Kearny, New Jersey.
 The large shipyard near New York City had shut down due to a strike for the better part of August 1941 with no work being done on $493 million ($ today) in defense contracts.
 As the Navy's Officer-in-charge, Bowen operated the yard for 134 days meeting many of the originally scheduled deadlines returning operation back to the company in early January 1942.
 He was also the officer in charge during the seizure of Los Angeles Shipbuilding and Dry Dock Company.
 He would seize and operate a half dozen other major industrial plants, among others, for the Navy during the war.

+Later career

 In 1942, Bowen was made Special Assistant to the Under Secretary of the Navy, James V. Forrestal (1942–1944) and after Secretary Knox's death, Bowen became Special Assistant to the Secretary of the Navy, Forrestal (1944–1947).
 In 1946, Forrestal made Bowen the first leader of the Office of Research and Invention (ORI) which would eventually become the Office of Naval Research.
 In January 1947, Bowen made a six-point policy proposal to Navy leadership pushing for comprehensive R&D into nuclear propulsion, munitions, nuclear medicine and nuclear science, but he failed and those activities went to the Bureau of Ships under Admiral Rickover instead of Bowen's ORI.
 Bowen retired on 1 June 1947, a week short of 46 years of service.

+Death

 Bowen died 1 August 1965, at Our Lady of Fatima Hospital, Providence, Rhode Island.
 His residence was in Cranston, Rhode Island at the time of his death.
 He was interred 4 August 1965 at Arlington National Cemetery, section 4, grave 3188-B. He was survived by his wife Edith Brownlie-Bowen and his son Harold G. Bowen Jr.